- Prep time 5 minutes

 1 1/2 teaspoons

-- Wave the nori square over the flame of a gas burner a few times, until the corners curl and they turn crisp, or roast under a broiler, flipping periodically.
-Break up into small pieces and add to a spice grinder or mortar along with half the sesame seeds, the citrus zest, black pepper, red pepper flakes, and garlic.
+- Wave the nori over the flame of a gas burner a few times, until the corners curl and they turn crisp, or roast under a broiler, turning periodically.
+Break up into small pieces and transfer to a spice grinder or mortar.
+Add the zest, half of the sesame seeds, the black pepper, red pepper flakes, and garlic.
 Pulse or pound with a pestle until a coarse, dry mixture forms, then stir in the remaining sesame seeds.
-Stored in an airtight container at room temperature, the toragashi will keep for at least 1 month.

 - Do Ahead: The togarashi can be made 1 month ahead.
 Store in an airtight container at room temperature.